ArXivCode/ArXivCode/Final Report.md

 ### **2.1 Code Understanding**

 **CodeBERT** (Feng et al., 2020): Pre-trained bidirectional encoder on code-text pairs, producing 768-dimensional embeddings.
 Trained on 6.4M code-text pairs from GitHub, CodeBERT learns joint representations of natural language and programming language.
-We use CodeBERT via SentenceTransformers to encode both queries and code snippets into a shared embedding space, enabling semantic similarity search without fine-tuning.
+We use CodeBERT via SentenceTransformers (Reimers & Gurevych, 2019) to encode both queries and code snippets into a shared embedding space, enabling semantic similarity search without fine-tuning.

 **GraphCodeBERT** (Guo et al., 2021): Extends CodeBERT with data flow graphs for structure-aware code understanding.
 While more expressive, it adds complexity and computational overhead.
 We chose CodeBERT for its proven effectiveness and simplicity.